litalamram/Chess/README.md

 # Chess
 Implementation of a chess game including AI in either console or GUI mode.
-Written and C and SDL.
+Written in C and SDL.